plutoniumm/DynamicContinent/README.md

 1. Launch **MewNotch**.
 2. Re-launch to open settings, if required.
 Notch won't appear at first launch on non-notched devices.
 3. Adjust the volume or brightness using Keyboard or Touch Bar.
+4. Customise the settings to have notch on different or all monitors.
-4. Enjoy the sleek visual feedback right on the notch!
+5. Enjoy the sleek visual feedback right on the notch!

 ## Roadmap